shalevco105/Full-Stack-Movies/README.md

-This project is node server using: express, typescript, mongodb, jwt, sessions.
+This project is node server that deal with users and movies.
+It using:
+Express,
+Typescript,
+MongoDB - mongoose,
+JWT - login, register, full authentication,
+Crypto - encrypt/decrypt password in db,
+Sessions - session id, cookie, middleware.

 For using it:
 1/ create mongo data base named db and two collections: user and movie: